YashdalfTheGray/dotfiles/container/dockerhub.readme.md

 - configure git with your credentials
 - configure the AWS CLI

+Note that this is meant to be a stateless container.
+It is recommended that each session be ended with saving your work either using a version control system or saving to a volume mounted within the container.

 The container includes commands that start with `setup-` that enable quick setups for the following languages and runtimes

 - Deno via `setup-deno`